George Miller reboots 'Mad Max' with '105-minute chase scene'

 Not much is known about the plot, but fans at San Diego's annual Comic Con were treated to exclusive footage on Saturday, which showed leading characters including Max and Nux, played by Nicholas Hoult, in action and explosion-filled clips.

-"I'm beginning to realize that's the nature of the world and humankind, and we're always fighting these kind of struggles, these tensions," Miller said.
+"I'm beginning to realise that's the nature of the world and humankind, and we're always fighting these kind of struggles, these tensions," Miller said.

 "In many ways, the world is getting a lot better, but there's still lots of stuff out there that could go wrong."